 The property consists of seven concessions totaling 4,400 hectares which cover two large areas of surface alteration, iron oxides and quartz veining approximately 50 kilometres along the structural trend southeast from the giant Toquepala mining operation of Grupo Mexico.
 The property has never been drilled and represents a unique opportunity for early stage exploration within an under-explored major copper district.
 Further exploration is dependent on receipt of the Supreme Decree.
 As a first step in obtaining the Supreme Decree, a joint military inspection of the property took place on September 12, 2013.
 The military submitted a favourable written opinion to the General Secretary of the Ministry of Defense on September 15, 2013.
+During the first nine months of 2014, the Company held several meetings with the local village to discuss completion of a community economic and land use agreement.

-For the three months ended March 31, 2014, Lukkacha expenses were \$32,936 compared to \$3,184 during the three months ended March 31, 2013.
+For the three months ended September 30, 2014, Lukkacha expenses were \$(2,692) compared to \$38,716 during the three months ended September 30, 2013.
+For the nine months ended September 30, 2014, Lukkacha expenses were \$78,925 compared to \$67,238 during the nine months ended September 30, 2013.